 9. Not being greasy af all the time

 In conclusion, I thought writing this list of things I miss about home would make me nervous.
-Nervous that buy lorazepam online cheap more than I should, but to be honest the reassuring thing is that it reads like a ‘Things To Stock Up On and Then Move Back To Mexico’ list.
+Nervous that I’d want to be back in the UK more than I should, but to be honest the reassuring thing is that it reads like a ‘Things To Stock Up On and Then Move Back To Mexico’ list.
 I am a fan of thinking about it that way.
 There are lots of things I miss, but mainly due to price and convenience.
 Family and friends excluded, I might add.
 It’s much cheaper to just have Facebook contact with them! *nervous laughter*